What are they?

 Frequently asked questions

-I've had a "pimple" that bleeds on my eyelid for months, what should I do?
+I've had a bleeding "pimple" on my eyelid for months, what should I do?

 The best thing to do is to see an ophthalmologist, and if possible, an oculoplastics specialist, to assess it and if they suspect a eyelid tumour, then they will undertake surgery to resect it.